Automattic/wp-calypso/docs/testing/unit-tests.md

 When writing unit tests consider the following:

-* What behaviour are we testing?
+* What behaviour(s) are we testing?
 * What errors are likely to occur when we run this code?
-* Does the test test what we think they are testing?
-Or are we introducing false positives and false negatives into our results?
+* Does the test test what we think it is testing?
+Or are we introducing false positives/negatives?
 * Is it readable?
 Will other contributors be able to understand how our code behaves by looking at its corresponding test?

 ## Running tests